StartedUp/ConfirmationMail/README.md

-Create a mail tempalte with content described in the Pdf file
+Create a mail template with content described in the Pdf file The pdf is the template of the output required